 The Boat Safety Scheme is like a boating version of the MOT.
-It sets standards for boats, their installations and components, which you must meet before buying a licence.
+It sets standards for boats, their installations and components, which you must meet before buying your licence.

 The scheme is designed to minimise the risks of fires or explosions on boats.
-The standards combine essential safety requirements and best safety practice advice.
+The standards combine essential safety needs and best safety practice advice.
 They include criteria for boat systems such as electrical installations, inboard/outboard engines, appliances, ventilation and fuels.

 The full set of BSS requirements applies to every boat based on Canal & River Trust and Environment Agency waterways.
 All new boats should already comply with the requirements.
-From then on, examinations are required once every four years.
+From then on, you need to get your boat examined once every four years.

 Last date edited: 4 December 2018